rcosta358/liquidjava-tutorial/README.md

 Here, we define the refinements for the `ArrayList` class, using a ghost variable `size` to keep track of the number of elements in the list.
 Using the `size` ghost variable in state refinements, we can prevent out-of-bounds access.

 In the constructor, we specify that after it is called, the ghost variable `size` will be equal to `0`.
 This is optional since its default value is already zero, but it helps us understand this example.
 Then, in the `add` method, we specify that it can be called in any state (since we don't specify a `from` state), and that after it is called, the `size` ghost variable will be incremented by one — the new size will be equal to the old size plus one (`old` is a special keyword that refers to the previous state of the object, so calling `size(old(this))` gets the value of `size` before the method was called).
 Finally, in the `get` method, we specify that the index parameter must be non-negative and less than the current size of the list, therefore preventing out-of-bounds errors.

+The state transitions are represented by the following DFA:

 > Open [ArrayListExample.java](./src/main/java/com/tutorial/part4/ArrayListExample.java).